mikro-orm/mikro-orm/docs/docs/logging.md

 ## Disabling colored output

-To disable colored output, you can use multiple environment variables:
+To disable colored output, you can use the `colors` option in the ORM config, or one of the following environment variables:

+- `MIKRO_ORM_NO_COLOR`
 - `NO_COLOR`
-- `MIKRO_ORM_NO_COLOR`
+- `MIKRO_ORM_COLORS`
 - `FORCE_COLOR`

 ## Logger Namespaces